nsensfel/crescent-moon-shogunate/README.md

 ## NOTE TO CONTRIBUTORS
-Please ensure no proposed content features any trademarked or copyrighted elements beyond undisputable fair use.
+Please ensure no proposed content features any trademarked or copyrighted elements beyond undisputable fair use (e.g. nominative fair use).

 *Examples of forbidden elements:*
 - Images from the base game (e.g. coin icon, clan symbols, manual background).
-- Excerpts from the base game (e.g. verbatim).
+- Excerpts from the base game (e.g. verbatim paragraphs from the base game manual).

 *Examples of allowed elements:*
 - Names from the base game (e.g. "Coin", "Fox Clan", "Marshal Mandate").